ordercloud-api/ordercloud-seed/README.md

 In rough order of priority
 1. Publish OS executables
-2. Expose functionality in a way that can be consumed by another node project.
-3. Nice to have features
+2. Nice to have features

 ## Nice to Have features
 - Reference other yaml files